nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 Managers that curtail the creativity of their colleagues do not sound like particularly good managers.
 Can we not simply improve our hiring and training of managers rather than abolishing them altogether?
-If the concern is around a lack of risk-taking, there are lots of to liberate decision-making - smaller teams, shorter product cycles, celebrating failure (where learning has taken place), and so on.
+If the concern is around a lack of risk-taking, there are lots of ways to liberate decision-making - smaller teams, shorter product cycles, celebrating failure (where learning has taken place), and so on.

 ### What about office politics?